Python Team For Long Term Product Development BulletinPython Team For Long Term Product Development Bulletin Independent vendor research

 You need a senior, sustained Python product team across Django, FastAPI, data, and AIYou need a generalist multi-stack vendor across Java, .NET, PHP, and mobile

-You want a London-based partner delivering globally to US, UK, Middle East, and EU clientsYou require fully onshore badged employees inside a single jurisdiction
+You want a Tallinn-based partner delivering globally to US, UK, Middle East, and EU clientsYou require fully onshore badged employees inside a single jurisdiction

 You value senior engineers, written governance, and IP-clean dedicated teamsYou want the cheapest possible junior body-leasing on a per-seat rate